bowsr/DESRU/README.md

       - Valid version names can be found in the included `validVersions.txt` file
 - Firewall rule creation/deletion
   - DOOM Eternal automatically downloads a server-side balance update on launch
-  - This can effect the campaign, so speedruns require a firewall rule to block this
+  - This can affect the campaign, so speedruns **require** a firewall rule to block this
 - [meath00k](https://github.com/brongo/m3337ho0o0ok)
   - meath00k is bundled with DESRU
   - Use the Cheats button to install/uninstall meath00k to enable the use of cheat protected commands, along with adding features like noclip/notarget/entitySpawning